DataFlexCode/DTAI/README.md

 # TODO ITEMS
  (X = completed, x = In Progress)
+ [ ] PDF support in Grok is only through reference to a URL, not base64 encoded PDF file as with other AIs.
+This... complicates things.
+ [ ] On the Request side, support other parameters besides the max tokens, model id (e.g. Temperature, number of completions, top_p, etc)
  [X] Add error message if a request is made without an API key to all four interface classes [X] The current library is being used with DataFlex 19.1.
 It needs to be migrated to 25.0, while retaining 19.1 compatibility.
- [ ] On the Request side, support other parameters besides the max tokens, model id (e.g. Temperature, number of completions, top_p, etc)
  [X] Migrate the cClaudeInterface_beta code into cClaudeInterface (this was initially split up so as to not require ChilKat for basic Claude support)
  [X] Add a Mixin class to provide common base64 / MIME type / file attachment code [X] A unified struct needs to be defined to contain the responses received from the AIs and MakeRequest implemented in all interfaces using this struct as a return value